SSWConsulting/SSW.Rules.Content/rules/hand-over-projects/rule.md

 ---
-seoDescription: "Learn how to hand over a project smoothly and ensure continuity with our step-by-step guide.
-Know the responsibilities of the person transitioning away from the project and follow our comprehensive checklist."
+seoDescription: Learn how to hand over a project smoothly and ensure continuity with our step-by-step guide.
+Know the responsibilities of the person transitioning away from the project and follow our comprehensive checklist.
 type: rule
 title: Do you know how to hand over a project?
 uri: hand-over-projects